 Don’t try and reach into small spots and places or under rocks.
 First, you should try poking it with some kind of stick to reveal hiding snakes, scorpions or spiders.
 Also, stay away from hives in areas that have killer bees.

 - Plants: Stay away from spiny plants.
-This sounds pretty obvious, but try to stay away from areas with spiny plants, where you might accidently fall on them, and then get injured, cut and suffer from an infection.
+This sounds pretty obvious, but try to stay away from areas with spiny plants, where you might accidentally fall on them, and then get injured, cut and suffer from an infection.

 Getting Stuck in the Desert with the Car